// AI Systems Engineering · Detection Theory

 Hallucination Radar: Applying Radar Detection Theory to LLM Outputs

-Most LLM-powered applications detect hallucinations by hoping users notice.
-They treat each model output as an oracle and ship the answer downstream.
-When the model confidently states something false, the system has no built-in way to flag it.
-Users discover the error by being burned.
+Most AI apps catch hallucinations by hoping users notice.
+They take what the model says and pass it on.
+When the model says something wrong with confidence, the system has no way to catch it.
+Users find the error by getting hurt.

-This is a solved problem in another field.
-Radar engineers have been distinguishing real signal from noise since 1940, and the discipline is called detection theory.
-The same math that decides whether a blip on the screen is an aircraft or a bird applies to deciding whether an LLM output is a fact or a fabrication.
+Another field already solved this.
+Radar engineers have separated real signals from noise since 1940.
+The field is called detection theory.
+The same math that decides if a blip on a screen is a plane or a bird can decide if an AI output is true or made up.

 The Setup: Three Models, One Truth

-The Hallucination Radar — a free tool you can run right now — submits any LLM-generated claim to three independent free models in parallel:
+The Hallucination Radar is a free tool you can try right now.
+It sends any AI claim to three independent free models at the same time:

-Each model is given the same adversarial fact-checker system prompt and asked to return strict JSON: a verdict (LIKELY_TRUE, UNCERTAIN, LIKELY_FALSE), a confidence score, specific concerns it identified, and verifiable supporting facts.
+Each model gets the same fact-checker prompt.
+Each one must return strict JSON: a verdict (LIKELY_TRUE, UNCERTAIN, or LIKELY_FALSE), a confidence score, the concerns it found, and facts it can back up.

-Three independent observations of the same target.
-This is the core of detection theory.
+Three independent checks of the same claim.
+That is the heart of detection theory.

 Why Three Models, Not One

-A single model can be confidently wrong.
-Two models trained on similar data can be confidently wrong in the same direction.
-Three models with different architectures, training distributions, and fine-tuning regimes are statistically much harder to mislead in the same way.
-When all three agree, the agreement is signal.
-When they disagree, the disagreement itself is information — it tells you the claim is contested.
+One model can be confidently wrong.
+Two models trained on similar data can both be wrong in the same way.
+Three models with different architectures, training data, and fine-tuning are much harder to fool in the same direction.
+When all three agree, that agreement is a real signal.
+When they disagree, that disagreement is also useful.
+It tells you the claim is not settled.

-In radar terms: this is a three-receiver array.
-A single receiver detects everything plus noise.
-Three receivers, processed jointly, suppress the noise.
-The probability of false alarm (Pfa) for the joint detector is much lower than for any single receiver, while the probability of detection (Pd) for true signals stays high.
+In radar terms, this is a three-receiver array.
+One receiver picks up real signals and noise.
+Three receivers working together cut out the noise.
+The chance of a false alarm (Pfa) is much lower for the three together than for any one alone.
+The chance of catching a real signal (Pd) stays high.

 The ROC Tradeoff Made Visible

-Every detector trades false alarms against missed detections.
+Every detector makes a tradeoff.
 Tighten the threshold and you miss real hallucinations.
 Loosen it and you flag everything.
-This curve — false-alarm rate against detection probability — is called the Receiver Operating Characteristic (ROC) curve, and choosing where to operate on it is the core engineering decision in any detection system.
+The curve that plots false-alarm rate against detection probability is called the Receiver Operating Characteristic (ROC) curve.
+Choosing where to sit on that curve is the main engineering decision in any detection system.

-The Hallucination Radar exposes this.
-The consensus verdict represents a specific operating point: only flag claims where two-of-three or three-of-three models agree.
-The agreement flag in the telemetry tells you which it was.
-The confidence score tells you the average certainty across the agreeing models.
+The Hallucination Radar makes this visible.
+The final verdict represents one specific point on the curve.
+It only flags a claim when two or three of the models agree.
+The agreement flag in the telemetry tells you which case it was.
+The confidence score tells you the average certainty of the models that agreed.

 From a wiki synthesis I built mapping radar concepts to AI: "Emergence detection IS radar detection theory.
 Pfa = emergence alert false positives.
 Pd = catching real threats.
 Detection threshold = stuck predicate firing conditions.
 ROC curve = tradeoff between alert sensitivity and alert fatigue."